-BUTTON FUNCTIONS
+LH COLUMN BUTTON FUNCTIONS

-- i Home Button Pressing this Button returns you to the Home screen from the other control screens. - i AC Power Button Pressing this Button selects the AC Power Screen. (see AC Power Screen) - i DC Power Button Pressing this Button selects the DC Power Screen. (see DC Power Screen) - i Genset Button Pressing this button selects the Genset Screen. (see Genset Screen) - i Water Button Pressing this button selects the Water Control Screen. (see Water Control Screen) - i Climate Button Pressing this button selects the Climate Control Screens. (see Climate Control Screen) - i Temp Button (Standard Control) Pressing the Temp Button selects a screen that displays the outside ambient temperature. - Floor Button (Floor Heat Option) When the Floor Heat option is installed, the Floor Button will be displayed in place of the Temp Button.
-Pressing the Floor Button selects the Floor Heat Control Screen. (see Floor Heat Control Screen) - i Features Button Pressing this button will select the Features Screens. (see Features Screens) - i Genset Button (Top Center) Pressing this button will manually start and stop the generator.
-The button indicator will highlight when the generator is running.
+- i Home Button Pressing this Button returns you to the Home screen from the other control screens.
+The Home Button is not highlighted and is only operational from the other screens. - i AC Power Button Pressing this Button selects the AC Power Screen. (see AC Power Screen) - i DC Power Button Pressing this Button selects the DC Power Screen. (see DC Power Screen)

+- i Genset Button Pressing this button selects the Genset Control Screen. (see Genset Screen) - i Water Button Pressing this button selects the Water Control Screen. (see Water Control Screen) - i Climate Button Pressing this button selects the Climate Control Screens. (see Climate Screens) - Temp Button (Standard Control see above screen) Pressing the Temp Button selects a screen that displays the outside ambient temperature. (see Temp Screen) - Floor Button (Floor Heat Option) When the Floor Heat option is installed, the Floor Button will be displayed in place of the Temp Button.
+Pressing the Floor Button selects the Floor Heat Control Screen.
+This button is only displayed if the control system is configured for floor heat. (see Floor Heat Control Screen) - i Features Button Pressing this button will select the Features/Configurations Screens. (see Features Screens)